AidLift/AidLift_Drone/README.md

 1. **Fire Detection from Images**
    - Uses computer vision models to scan aerial or ground-level images.
    - Identifies possible fire hazards, hotspots, or smoke signatures.
    - Designed with adaptability in mind, so it can be integrated with drone-mounted cameras, CCTV networks, or satellite imagery in the future.
+   - The term ‘fires’ here refers to images of smoky areas that suggest the possible presence of a fire in the region.

 2. **Optimized Emergency Routing**
    - Once a fire is detected, the system calculates the **closest and most effective route** for emergency response units (firefighters, medical aid, or evacuation support).
-   - The routing system accounts for speed, accessibility, and efficiency, and is designed to minimize delays during crisis situations.
+   - The routing system accounts for speed, accessibility, and efficiency.
    - Potential integration with real-time traffic and terrain data is part of the roadmap.

 ---